ahmadbasyouni10/ahmadbasyouni10/README.md

 # 📮 About Me

-My name is Aidan and I am a Computer Science student!
+My name is Ahmad and I am a Computer Engineering student!

 ```python
 class Ahmad: